$14.97 – $24.97

 Elvira Grape is a vigorous, hardy, white grape variety great for northern climates.
 It ripens around the same time as Concord Grape.
 Low susceptibility to mildew and other problems make this an ideal variety to grow in difficult areas.
 Space plants 8′ apart.
 Elvira Grape is best used for wine making.
-Due to state restrictions, we cannot ship this item to New York or Idaho.
+Due to state restrictions, we cannot ship this item to Arizona, Idaho, Nevada or New York.

 - USDA Zone: 3 – 7

 - Average growth: Up to 15′ – 20′ at maturity

 - Sun Exposure: Full sun

 Before planting, have your soil tested to see what amendments are needed.
 Click this link to check your frost dates: Frost Dates.
 Check the light preferences for your plant and choose your plot accordingly.
 Even if you have the perfect soil and ideal location, you still need to choose the right time of the year depending on what you are planting.

 When you receive your plant, soak the root ball in water for 20 minutes upon arrival before planting or potting.
 Gently break up the root ball.
 This will help the roots of the plant to grow out into the soil.
 Dig a hole slightly larger than the root ball of your plant.
 Fill in the hole tightly with soil to avoid any air pockets.
 Add a bit of slow-release fertilizer to help new plants to grow quickly.
 Add the recommended amount per fertilizer instructions.
 Be sure to water your plants.
 In addition, pull weeds out when they appear.
 They take nutrients from the soil.